 Prior to 2003, hospice services for Marlborough were delivered by the Nelson Marlborough District Health Board.
 After community consultation it was agreed that a purpose built facility and hospice service was needed in our region.
 The Marlborough Hospice Trust was established to develop a community fund for establishing, maintaining and developing a hospice service.

-The Foundation secures the future of Hospice Marlborough and associated palliative care services in Marlborough.
+The Foundation secures the future of Hospice Marlborough palliative care services in Marlborough.
 Donations are sought for its capital fund, the income from which is applied to the operating costs and capital needs of the hospice.
 The Foundation was established in 2005 and is a registered charity.

 In 2005, the Hospice took over community palliative care nursing from the Nelson Marlborough District Health Board.
 At any one time, there can be approximately 60 patients on the hospice palliative care programme.
 The vast majority of these people are being cared for in their own homes or residences.